AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The DNS-SD advertisement MUST include a TXT record with key 'pri' and an integer value.
 Servers MAY additionally present a matching priority via the DNS-SD SRV record 'priority' and 'weight' as defined in [RFC 2782][RFC-2782].
 The TXT record should be used in favour of the SRV priority and weight where these values differ, in order to overcome issues in the Bonjour and Avahi implementations.
 Values 0 to 99 correspond to an active EST Server API (zero being the highest priority).
 Values 100+ are reserved for development work to avoid colliding with a live system.

-#### namespace
+#### api_label

-The DNS-SD advertisement MAY include a TXT record with key 'namespace' and a string.
-The 'namespace' key defines an arbitrary label that if present MUST be appended to the well-know EST path, for example `https://www.example.com/.well-known/est/<arbitrary label>/`.
+The DNS-SD advertisement MAY include a TXT record with key 'api_label' and a string.
+The 'api_label' key defines an arbitrary label that if present MUST be appended to the well-know EST path, for example `https://www.example.com/.well-known/est/<arbitrary label>/`.
 The arbitrary label allows multiple EST Server instance on a single host to be used.

 ## EST Server Behaviour